SUKESH127-art/python_web_crawler/README.md

 ## Core Features ✨

+- **Stateless Architecture**: Designed as a stateless microservice with no persistent storage or database dependencies.
+Each request is independent and can be handled by any instance, enabling horizontal scaling and high availability.

 - **Asynchronous Job Processing**: Initiate crawls instantly and poll for results via a `job_id`.
 This non-blocking design ensures a fast UI/client experience, even when crawling large websites.

 - **Intelligent Structuring**: Automatically groups discovered pages by URL path (e.g., `/blog`, `/docs`) and applies language filtering to produce a clean, semantically organized `llms.txt` file, a significant improvement over simple link lists.

-- **Data Persistence & Refresh Logic**: Caches completed crawl results to a local data store and provides an endpoint to trigger re-crawls for stale data (defaulting to 7 days), ensuring content can be kept fresh.
+- **Production-Ready Security**: API key authentication, input validation, and secure error handling.
+All endpoints are protected except for health checks and documentation.

-- **Modular & Production-Ready**: Cleanly organized into a core application (`main.py`) and helper modules (`helpers.py`), following modern Python best practices for maintainability and testing.
+- **Modular & Maintainable**: Cleanly organized into a core application (`main.py`) and helper modules (`helpers.py`), following modern Python best practices for maintainability and testing.

 ---